Zingo3245/Zingo3245.github.io/project/README.md

     If it's not practical to include your entire dataset in your GitHub repository, you should link to your data source and provide a sample of the data.
 (GitHub has a [size limit](https://help.github.com/articles/what-is-my-disk-quota/) of 100 MB per file and 1 GB per repository.)

-### October 24: Project check-in #1
+### February 12: Project check-in #1

-By October 24, you will be expected to:
+By February 12, you will be expected to:

  * check in with me about what you've done so far on your project.
 You need to be able to show me the work you have done so far, as well as your plans for the project going forward.
 Everything you've done so far on the project should be included and fully updated in your public GitHub repository.